Brake Fluid Flush

 A brake fluid flush can be done as part of a scheduled service – but sometimes we may recommend it outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 The colour and cleanliness can look fine to you – that doesn't make it safe.
 When there is water in the brake fluid, it can be hard to notice, but it still makes it more likely to boil.
 This boiling causes loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection is not always going to highlight if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 The general guideline is every two years – but remember these are guidelines and so it is safest to check the condition of your brake fluid on a regular basis.

-At Duffy's Automotive Tamworth we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Duffy's Automotive Tamworth we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.

 Trading Hours: Open Monday to Friday 8:00AM to 5:00PM